 - Find out more about our Governor's in the who's who

 - Governors Code of Conduct

-Anyone aged 16 years and over, and from the designated constituency area, can stand for election as a Governor.
+Anyone aged 16 years and over, and from the designed constituency area, can stand for election as a Governor.

 Full details of future elections will be updated on this page.
 If you would like anymore information about the latest election results please contact the Membership Office.

-South Warwickshire NHS Foundation Trust held elections for its Council of Governors’ Northern Warwickshire and Rugby Constituency.
-Please see below for the statement of nominated candidates, notice of poll, report on voting and results.
+South Warwickshire University NHS Foundation Trust held elections for its Council of Governors’ Medical and Dental Constituency.
+The position was uncontested so the voting process was not applicable.
+Please see below for the Statement of Nominated Candidates.

 Tel: Freephone +44 (0)800 085 2471